 A: You may feel tired after the first few treatments, as EECP is often described as “passive exercise”.
 This is normal and expected if you

 haven’t been exercising.
-Generally after a short period you will begin to have more energy as your muscles become familiar with the process.
+Generally, after a short period, you will begin to have more energy as your muscles become familiar with the process.

 Q: What if I miss an appointment?

 A: We will reschedule your session to ensure you complete the full 35 hours.
-Please keep in mind that in order to receive the greatest benefit it is best to keep your treatments each day.
+Please keep in mind that to receive the greatest benefit it is best to keep your treatments each day.

 Q: Will my insurance cover this?